My gluten free cinnamon rolls made without yeast are the perfect treat, complete with a wonderfully gooey center and 3-ingredient icing!

 - While it seems like a lot of steps, it’s really very easy.
 I would just recommend reading through the entire recipe and preparing your ingredients and workspace before getting started.

 - Just look at them!
 Between the gooey filling (which has the perfect mix of brown sugar, cinnamon, and vanilla flavors going on), the soft dough, and the cream cheese icing… these are heavenly!
-And if you are a fan of my cinnamon roll cake, I know you will love this.
+And if you are a fan of my cinnamon roll cake or my air fryer cinnamon bites, I know you will love this.

 What You’ll Need…